usefulalgorithm/usefulalgorithm/README.md

 - _Frances the Mute_, by The Mars Volta
 - _Lifetime_, by Erika de Casier
 - _Magic, Alive!_, by McKinley Dixon
-- _At The Threshold Of The Greatest Chasm_, by Cosmic Putrefaction
-- _no floor_, by More Eaze, claire rousay

 </details>